being a healer with anxiety & its benefits

-In a recent post, Therapy talk: the importance of using skills as prevention techniques, I had been yearning to find ways to stay grounded in the classroom when anxiety becomes present.
+I have been yearning to find ways to stay grounded in the classroom when anxiety becomes present.

 I completed my first week of my first college summer course, and so far so good!
 I am now on week 3.

-In the same previous post, I asked you all for some crystal knowledge, and which stones are best for grounding.
+I have been asking around for some crystal knowledge, to find which stones are best for grounding.
 My lovely cousin, Lauren was the first to get back to me, finding hematite a popular choice for grounding purposes.

-For now, I have been bringing one of my own stones.
+For now, I have been bringing one of my own stones to class.

-I keep it in my pocket during class.
+I keep it in my pocket.
 Sometimes I will go an entire class forgetting it's there, but I believe it is comfort to have with me.

 It is the fact that you have something of a positive energy in the palm of your hand when you need it most.
 It reminds me to breathe, it reminds me I am supported, it reminds me there is good in the universe.